wceballos/android-basics-kotlin/Words/README.md

 ## Learning Outcomes
 - Use implicit and explicit `Intents`.
+- Use `Fragments` and the Jetpack Navigation Component.
+- Use SafeArgs to pass arguments between `Fragments`.
 - Create an options menu in the `App Bar`.
 - Interactively change the layout of a `RecyclerView`.
 - Create *instrumentation tests* for app navigation.